 A parent/carer seeking dispensation for a child under this policy should use the application pack set out at Annex 1 to this guidance.
-A completed Request Form should be submitted to The FA's Player Status Department along with the appropriate supporting evidence as set out at paragraph 2 below.
+A completed Application should be submitted to The Equality, Diversity & Inclusion team (EDI) along with the appropriate supporting evidence as set out in paragraph 2 below.

-Anyone in football (e.g. a County or League Welfare Officer) receiving a request for dispensation under this policy should notify The FA's Player Status Department immediately.
+Anyone in football (e.g. a County or League Welfare Officer) receiving a request for dispensation under this policy should notify The FA's EDI team immediately.